 margin (int or str or list) – This is clearance that is added around the inside of the inset.
 Plotting will take place within the inner region only.
 The margins can be a single value, a pair of values separated (for setting separate horizontal and vertical margins), or the full set of four margins (for setting separate left, right, bottom, and top margins).
 When passing multiple values, it can be either a list or a string with the values separated by forward slashes [Default is no margins].

-no_clip (bool) – Do NOT clip features extruding outside map inset boundaries [Default is clip].
+no_clip (bool) – Do not clip features extruding outside the inset frame boundaries [Default is

 Select verbosity level [Default is w], which modulates the messages written to stderr.
 Choose among 7 levels of verbosity:

 q - Quiet, not even fatal error messages are produced

 t - Timings (report runtimes for time-intensive algorithms)

 d - Debugging messages